Beginner’s guide to next generation sequencing

 NGS workflow

-All types of NGS follow a similar workflow.
+Most NGS protocols follow a similar workflow (Figure 1).
 The first step is nucleic acid extraction, either DNA or RNA.
 This nucleic acid material must be prepared for sequencing by converting it into libraries.
 Library preparation involves adding adapters, which allow the samples to be indexed (barcoded and identified).

 Illumina® sequencing is performed using sequencing-by-synthesis on a flow cell.
 Short-read sequencing generates 100–300 base pair lengths called reads.
 The reads go through quality control and are aligned to a reference before being evaluated for significant characteristics.